 - We’ve found that it’s best if there is one person dedicated to this without any other distractions (but of course many others help, too).

 - Be careful about answering questions in too much depth, more than is needed.
-If you do, text becomes overwhelming and people can’t follow.
+If you do, text becomes overwhelming and people cannot follow.
 Be strategic: if an answer isn’t needed for following the course, say so (and if you want, come back and answer later).
 Answer the minimum to let someone follow the course, and inspire people to research themselves later.
 Several short bullet points progressively going into more depth makes for fast reading but also more inspiration.
 For example this point, it’s a bit long and intimidating to read, which makes you lose the flow of whatever else you are watching, isn’t it?
 Imagine if every bullet point was like this.

 - HackMD starts failing with a lot of people